This post shares with you tried-and-true tips for how to pass the BTLPT.

 How to Pass the BTLPT Listening Comprehension Section

 During the listening section, you’ll hear each recording twice.
-When you listen the first time, listen strictly for comprehension.
+When you listen for the first time, listen strictly for comprehension.

 Tip: Press the headphones to your ears to eliminate the sound of others around you.